-The more of these materials you collect, the easier time you will have building your website.
+The more of these lead-gen website materials you collect, the easier creating a lead-generation website will be.

-You’ll find winning new business from your website is much easier when you use these materials.
+You’ll find winning new business from your website much easier when you use these materials.

 How do we write in a way that turns traffic into customers?

 Copywriting is the answer.
 Copywriting is salesmanship—in print.
 It’s writing that persuades your customer to take action.

 Copywriting is what turns a "digital brochure" into a high-powered lead-generation machine.

 You’ll want to write your website’s copy before you get started on the design.